How to fix your GRUB menu on a dual-boot machine after installing Windows 10?

 Minimal BASH-like line editing is supported.
 For the first word, TAB lists possible command completions.
 Anywhere else TAB lists possible device or file completion.

-I have been searching and testing for hours trying to fix the issue with no success.
+I've been searching and testing for hours trying to fix the issue with no success.

 None of the solutions proposed on the web really worked in my particular case.

-But before we get rolling, let us present a brief description of some concepts for those who are still new to the subject.
+Before we get rolling, let us present a brief description of some concepts for those who are still new to the subject.

 A dual-boot configuration allows you to run your Linux Operating System side-by-side with the Windows OS on the same hard disk.

-It is generally recommended to install Windows first.
+It's generally recommended to install Windows first.

 Otherwise, the Windows bootloader will overwrite GRUB in the MBR (Master Boot Record).